MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/index.md

 ## [SkiaSharp Drawing Basics](basics/index.md)

 Some of the simplest graphics figures you can draw with SkiaSharp are circles, ovals, and rectangles.
 In displaying these figures, you will learn about SkiaSharp coordinates, sizes, and colors.
+The display of text and bitmaps is more complex, but these articles also introduce those techniques.

 ## [SkiaSharp Lines and Paths](paths/index.md)

 A graphics path is a series of connected straight lines and curves.
 Paths can be stroked, filled, or both.
-This topic encompasses many aspects of line drawing, including stroke ends and joins, and dashed and dotted lines, but stops short of curve geometries.
+This article encompasses many aspects of line drawing, including stroke ends and joins, and dashed and dotted lines, but stops short of curve geometries.

 ## [SkiaSharp Transforms](transforms/index.md)